novica/cvnn/novica-nakov-cv.rst

 Presentations and Lectures
 --------------------------

+**26 October 2014**
+A talk at the E-engagement_ event in Kumanovo: "Everything you wanted to know about activism, but you were afraid to ask"

 **10 May 2014**
 Presentation about the mission and values of Mozilla, and a short introduction to the WoMoz program, at the "`Firefox OS event`_" in Skopje